UK police: Blast outside hospital was terrorist incident

 He said the passenger had been picked up by the cab a 10-minute drive away and asked to be taken to the hospital, where the explosion occurred.
 The driver, named locally as David Perry, managed to escape from the car.
 He was treated in hospital and released.

+Police said officers had searched two addresses in the city linked to the passenger, and found “significant items” at one of them,

 Liverpool Mayor Joanne Anderson said the taxi driver locked the doors of his cab so the passenger couldn’t leave.
+Police did not confirm that account.

-“The taxi driver, in his heroic efforts, has managed to divert what could have been an absolutely awful disaster at the hospital,” she told the BBC.
+“The taxi driver, in his heroic efforts, has managed to divert what could have been an absolutely awful disaster at the hospital,” Anderson told the BBC.

-Britain’s interior minister, Home Secretary Priti Patel, said she was “being kept regularly updated on the awful incident.”
+The prime minister also said the driver appeared to have behaved “with incredible presence of mind and bravery.”

 Nick Aldworth, a former senior terrorism investigator in Britain, said the taxi appeared to have sustained “a lot of fire damage with very little blast damage.”